Atlanta Gay Travel

 You can enjoy the outdoor space all year too, as they have fire heaters set up when it’s cold out.

-Gear nights are the most popular event at Atlanta Eagle, held on the 4th Saturday of the month starting at 9 PM.
+Gear nights are the most popular event, held on the 4th Saturday of the month starting at 9 PM.

 X Midtown (TEN)

-X Midtown, or “TEN” is another super-central Midtown Atlanta gay bar.
-They have traditionally been the host of weekend “Sunday Funday” events that Atlanta gays love.
+X Midtown, or “TEN” is another super-central gay bar in Midtown.
+They have traditionally hosted weekend “Sunday Funday” events that gay locals love.

 However, some locals have been avoiding the bar recently after the ownership tried to sabotage a competing popular party in another part of town.